Rae-ARK/ARKlight/docs/ARCHITECTURE.md

 ## Vision

-ARKlight is a Python-first compiler for building beautiful static websites.
+**ARKlight is a Python-first compiler for building static websites where developers work with a structured component API, while the output remains ordinary, dependency-free HTML.**

-Users write Python.
-ARKlight produces standard HTML.
-The browser never executes Python.
+Write your site in Python.
+ARKlight compiles it to standard HTML with CSS and vanilla JavaScript.
+The browser never executes Python — you get predictable, inspectable, portable output that works anywhere static files are hosted.

+Python ergonomics at authorship time.
+Clean web artifacts at deployment time.
+No Python runtime in production.
+No framework bloat.

 ## Core Principles